Salt water chlorination: Benefits and disadvantages

 The benefits of salt systems in pools are the convenience and the constant delivery of pure chlorine-based sanitizer.
 The reduction of irritating chloramines versus traditional chlorinating methods and the "softening" effect of electrolysis reducing dissolved alkali minerals in the water are also perceived as benefits.
 For some people that have sensitivities to chlorine, these systems may be less offensive.

-Disadvantages are the initial cost of the system, maintenance, and the cost of replacement cells.
+Disadvantages are the initial cost of the system, maintenance, loss of salt when pool is partially drained for winter and the cost of replacement cells.
 Salt is corrosive and will damage some metals and some improperly-sealed stone.
 However, as the ideal saline concentration of a salt-chlorinated pool is very low (<3,500ppm, the threshold for human perception of salt by taste; seawater is about ten times this concentration), damage usually occurs due to improperly-maintained pool chemistry or improper maintenance of the electrolytic cell.
 Pool equipment manufacturers typically will not warrant stainless steel products damaged by saline pools.

 Calcium and other alkali precipitate buildup will occur naturally on the cathode plate, and sometimes in the pool itself as "scaling".
 Regular maintenance of the cell is necessary; failure to do so will reduce the effectiveness of the cell.
 Certain designs of saline chlorinators use a "reverse-polarity" method that will regularly switch the roles of the two electrodes between anode and cathode, causing this calcium buildup to dissolve off the accumulating electrode.
 Such systems reduce but do not eliminate the need to clean the electrolytic cell and the occurrence of calcium scale in the water.

 As chlorine is generated, pH will rise causing the chlorine to be less effective.
 Many systems with chemistry automation can sense the rising pH and automatically introduce either CO_{2} or hydrochloric acid in order to bring the pH back to the target level.
 Automation systems will also manage levels of sanitizer by monitoring the ORP or redox levels of the water.
 This allows only the needed amount of chlorine to be generated based on the demand.

 Sodium bromide can be used instead of sodium chloride, which produces a bromine pool.
 The benefits and downsides are the same as those of a salt system.
 It is not necessary to use a chloride-based acid to balance the pH.
 Also, bromine is only effective as a sanitizer, not as an oxidizer, leaving a need for adding a "shock" such as hydrogen peroxide or any chlorine-based shock to burn off inorganic waste and free up combined bromines.
 This extra step is not needed in a sodium chloride system, as chlorine is effective as both a sanitizer and an oxidizer.
 A user would only need to "super chlorinate" or increase chlorine production of the cell occasionally.
 That would normally be less than once a week or after heavy bather loads.